publisha/publisha.github.io/pages/create_speare_play_web.md

 You can also have a look at the sample scene inside the **sampleScene** folder

 - Also inside the resources folder you will find various InDesign scripts.
 These scripts needs to go into your copy of InDesign.
-[The instructions are available here][8a498dac].

-  [8a498dac]: /resources/README.md "help with the scripts"
+The instructions are found in the readme for that folder.

 ## Ok, so what do I do now?
 Here are the steps to take: